Undergraduate

 No sections are currently scheduled.

 Political, social, and cultural history of Middle East since World War I. Emergence of Israel, Arab nationalism, and political and economic influence of Middle East in world affairs.
+Offered by History & Art History.
 Limited to three attempts.